 Nobody knows anything: that was the late screenwriter William Goldman’s famous maxim for determining the likely commercial viability of a movie.

-But it could also apply to the pop landscape of the 1980s.
 While the essential ingredients for a chart smash – great melodies, interesting sounds, emotional material – were intact, there were also novelty hits by the dozen.
 Soap-opera actors, kids and comedians were all over the shop.

-Yet maybe there is something singular about these songs.
-Even this writer, a big It Bites fan, can – almost grudgingly – hear only too well why ‘Calling All The Heroes’ was a hit when all of their other perfectly-worthy singles stalled just outside the top 40.
+Then there were the really striking, original one-time deals.
+But why only the one hit?
+Even this writer, a big It Bites fan, can hear only too well why ‘Calling All The Heroes’ was a hit when all of their other perfectly-worthy singles stalled just outside the top 40.

 But if one hit doesn’t make for a lasting career, with a bit of luck it can still be a cash cow.
 So here’s a trawl through some of the best one-hit wonders (all made the UK top 40) of the 1980s…

 28. Wendy & Lisa: ‘Satisfaction’ (1989)